Skip to content

 Q: Will you accept a copy of the bank letter?

 A: No, UT Arlington requires that an original letter be submitted.
-At your request, we will make a verified copy of your letter, and return the original to you.
+A scan or clear picture of the letter can be uploaded on the document form.
+If the bank letter is brought to the Office of Admissions, at your request, we ill make a verified copy of your letter, and return the original to you.

 Q: What are the deadlines for completing my file?